TZstatsADS/Fall2019-proj3-sec1-grp8/figs/README.md

-# Project: Facial Emotion Recognition
+# Project: Can you recognize the emotion from a face image?

 ### Figs folder